0x0f0f0f/0x0f0f0f.github.io/blog/infectioussimulation.md

 @def title = "Simulating the Spread of Infectious Disease in 200 lines of C"
+@def rss =  "Simulating the Spread of Infectious Disease in 200 lines of C"
 @def published = "18 March 2020"
 @def tags = ["covid", "infection", "c", "simulation"]